glfs-book/lfs-tools/updcheck/QUICKSTART.md

 # updcheck

-A tool for checking LFS-QOL package updates.
+A tool for checking SLFS package updates.

 ## Dependencies